What is Total Disability Individual Unemployability (TDIU)?

 If you think you might be eligible for TDIU and want to appeal your VA disability decision, Veterans Law Group would love to talk with you.
 Highly respected in their field, VLG has more than twenty years of experience providing legal help for veterans and their families in their quest for benefits.
 We can help you obtain additional medical opinion evidence to get you the benefits you deserve.

-To get started, simply fill out this questionnaire and submit it to our office for evaluation.
+To get started, simply fill out our consultation request form.
 We will review your request for a consultation and contact you as soon as possible.
 Our consultations are free of charge and require nothing from you.
 With so much on the line, why not explore your legal options?